-He may only be 22 years old, but Jimmy Donaldson—also known by his YouTube name MrBeast—has earned more money than what most people earn in a lifetime.
-What is even more impressive about Jimmy is that not only does he earn those millions through hard work, but he also donates large amounts of money to charities in need.
+He may only be 22 years old, but Jimmy Donaldson—also known by his YouTube name MrBeast—has earned more money than what most people make in a lifetime.
+What is even more impressive about Jimmy is that not only does he earn those millions of dollars through hard work, but he also donates large amounts of money to charities in need.

-Jimmy has been on YouTube for around 9 years, posting his first video at 13.
+Jimmy has been on YouTube for around nine years, posting his first video at 13.
 In that time, he has racked up 44 million subscribers as of 2020.
 He was also one of the most viewed YouTubers in 2019.
-Early in his career, his content covered a multitude of topics—ironically some of them revolving around estimating the net worth of other YouTubers.
-Now, he is mainly known for his attention grabbing stunts and his highly successful philanthropic projects, such as Team Trees.
+Early in his career, his content covered many topics—ironically some of them revolving around estimating the net worth of other YouTubers.
+Now, he is mainly known for his attention-grabbing stunts and his highly successful philanthropic projects, such as Team Trees.

 Jimmy Donaldson was born on the 8th of May 1998 in Greenville, a city in eastern North Carolina.
 He spent his childhood there with his brother CJ, and his mother.
 He went to the Greenville Christian Academy, where he later graduated from in 2016.

 While he is best known for his YouTube challenge antics and throwing money around at the participants, Donaldson has also developed a reputation as an entrepreneur and a philanthropist.

 Not only is he the co-creator of Team Trees, a collaborative fundraiser that has planted millions of trees, but he has also set up his own fast food burger chain called MrBeast Burger.

 The idea behind MrBeast Burger was that diners would be able to place their orders online via varius delivery services, making the restaurant a virtual one.